Pavel-Kupreichyk/unity-player-widget/README.md

 	}
 }
 </pre>
-8. Go to android/settings.gradle<br/>
+8. Go to android/settings.gradle
-- Include all created packages (first line of the file)<br/>
-Your include section should look like this:<br/>
+- Include all created packages (first line of the file) Your include section should look like this:
 <pre>
 include ':app', ':package1', ':package2', ':package3', ':package4'
 </pre>